PPBDS/tutorial.helpers/README.md

 ## About this package

-**tutorial.helpers** provides functions and RStudio Addins to help you write R tutorials, especially if you follow [my advice](https://ppbds.github.io/tutorial.helpers/articles/instructions.html) about the best way to do so.
+**tutorial.helpers** provides functions to help you write R tutorials, especially if you follow [my advice](https://ppbds.github.io/tutorial.helpers/articles/instructions.html) about the best way to do so.
 This approach is currently used in several packages, including